krmarshall/TotalWarhammerDataParser/README.md

 Extracted images are mostly useful from mods where everything is in one packfile.
 For vanilla using rpfm to load all CA packfiles will get everything.

 Steps for getting all vanilla stuff:
-- In rpfm select warhammer2 or warhammer 3 (3 seems to have everything from 2 i should need?)
+- In rpfm select warhammer2 or warhammer3 (3 seems to have everything from 2 i should need?)
 - load all ca packfiles
 - extract the following folders
 - skilltree related: